jmoenig/Snap/DEVLOG.md

 ## in development:
 * **New Features:**
+    * custom blocks can be rearranged in the palette via their context menu, thanks, Simon Mong for pioneering this!
     * all blocks in the palette are now custom blocks, except hat blocks and rings
     * color type input slots for custom blocks
     * metaprogramming support for color type input slots (number: 13, spec: "clr", mnemonic: "color")